 Want to know how to smoke brats on your Traeger?
-This simple recipe is perfect for cookouts, game days, the Fourth of July, or a quick weeknight dinner.
+This simple recipe delivers perfectly smoky bratwurst that’s ideal for cookouts, game days, Fourth of July celebrations, or easy weeknight dinners.
+Don’t forget to stock up on all the condiments and toppings your family and guests love.

 Table of contents